Dkreick/AD2B/README.md

 ## Story and Theme

 ### Time and space

-~~The game takes place in year 2018, only two months after the breakdown in the bottom half of South America.
-An improvised quarantine border was built along the Tropic of Capricorn guarded by BOPE and UN troops who will shoot on sight.
-The purpose of this border is to maintain the security in Central and North America and stop the propagation of dangerous species.~~ *Deprecated*

 Some places of the map are affected by differents catastrophes, such as nuclear accidents, typhoons, floods, droughts and the most important, crop contamination who caused famine and the raise of dangerous species of plants and animals.